Plawn/BepBop/Readme.md

 #### onload.js

+Should contain one function that will be called everytime the user loads the page

+#### onquit.js

-Should contain one function that will be called everytime the user goes the page
+Should contain one function that will be called everytime the user lives the page

 #### init.js